ApryseSDK/pdftron-flutter/README.md

 ### initialize

-Initialize PDFTron SDK with your PDFTron commercial license key.
+Initializes PDFTron SDK with your PDFTron commercial license key.
 You can run PDFTron in demo mode by passing an empty string. **PdftronFlutter only**.

 Parameters: